 - Upon restart, check if you can download the MMS message.

 Solution 3: Disable the Package Disabler

-Package Disabler (or any similar utility) is used by many users to block bloatware apps.
-The Package Disabler blocks many essential apps and services if the “Disable Bloatware” option is enabled.
-You may encounter the error at hand if the MMS service of your phone is marked bloatware by the Package Disabler and thus, the service is disabled.
-In this scenario, disabling the package disabler may solve the problem.
+Package Disabler (or a similar utility) is often used by users to block bloatware apps.
+The Package Disabler can also block many essential apps and services if the “Disable Bloatware” option is enabled.
+You may encounter the error at hand if the MMS service of your phone is marked bloatware by the Package Disabler and thus, the service will be blocked.
+In this scenario, disabling the package blocker may solve the problem.